abegomez/SearchApp/README.md

 Demo
 Upload your code to Github for review and a build to Github Pages so we can run it live.

+Bonus Points- Faceting
-Bonus Points- FacetingIf you use the ODN filters on the right, you can perform Solr faceting.The fq parameter allows you to filter by facets.
+If you use the ODN filters on the right, you can perform Solr faceting.The fq parameter allows you to filter by facets.
 Implement faceting similar to ODN. - Use Typescript